professional-pigeon/react-music-app/README.md

 ## Description

-This is a drum machine that allows you to add a beat at a time
+This is a drum machine that allows you to add a beat at a time.
+It's current state uses howler to playback audiosprites of drum sounds in a loop.

+## Future Goals

+* Add some selectable presets.
+* Rearrage player and instruction elements.
+* Add ability to save your beats!

 ## Setup/Installation Requirements